seemore101/csci-320-lab1/README.md

 https://github.com/mrasamny/csci-320-lab1
 ```

-Click the <span style="background-color:green;color:white;">Use as template</span> button to copy the repo to your GitHub account and **clone** your repo on **your VM**.
+Click the <span style="background-color:#444444;color:white;">Fork</span> button to fork a copy of the repo to your GitHub account and **clone** your repo on **your VM**.
 You should commit your code as you work on your program and push it systematically to your repo.  **Your finalized product should be on your GitHub repo**.
+Submissions that have only one push will not be graded!

+Please complete this <a href="https://forms.office.com/r/886Td0Frxv">GitHub Information Form</a> so that your instructor can correlate your name with your GitHub username.

 Included in the repo are,